unalmis/automate/source/readme.md

 The SELinux context is default: yes
 ```

+However, the necessary dependencies are not installed on Fedora.
 Install the missing dependencies to resolve the issue.
 ```sh
 sudo dnf install libvirt-client virtdetect